sanoyphilippe/node-express-graphql-server/README.md

 {
   "POSTGRES_URI": "postgres://onerent:12345@localhost:5432/onerent",
   "ENABLE_FIXTURES": false,
+  "ENABLE_GRAPHIQL": false,
   "APP_PORT": 3000
 }
 ```
 `POSTGRES_URI` defines the URI for our postgres db

 `ENABLE_FIXTURES` is an optional feature to generate some test data on your db (the generated data uses uuidv4 for the primaryKey)

+`ENABLE_GRAPHIQL` is an optional feature to enable graphiql on the /search endpoint.

 `APP_PORT` is simply the port in which the app will run on your system.